EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

+## Verbs and Locative Prepositions
 If the user types the phrase:

 > copy "foo" in "/documents"

 There are 171 different parses that the ERG provides since there is a lot of ambiguity in this phrase.
-Here, we'll focus on the three different primary interpretations of how the verb `copy` and the preposition `in` are being used.

-"in" is a preposition that indicates location, so-called "locative prepositions".

-The ERG provides three different primary interpretations of the usage of `in` with `copy`:
+Here, we'll focus on the parses that use "copy" as a verb along with "in" as a preposition.
+There are 4 different patterns (aka *phenomena*) that appear and they are listed below just showing the form of the predications for "in" and "copy", along with their interpretation:

+1. `_in_p_loc(e15,x8,x16), _copy_v_1(e2,x3,x8)`: copy the 'foo' that is in 'documents' [where to copy is not specified]

+This version of "in" has already been implemented [in a previous topic](../devvocab/devvocabIn_p_loc) and doesn't need modification.
+It takes two `x` arguments and restricts them: `x8` must be something that is "in" `x16`.
+This is a "locative" form of the "in" preposition that specifies where something is.
+So, `in_p_loc` is indicating where to find `x8` (i.e. in `x16`), and `copy_v_1` simply needs to copy `x8`...somewhere.  *Where* is not specified.

-1. `_in_p_state(e13,e2,x14), _copy_v_1(e2,x3,x8)`: copy 'foo', and do the copy from within '/documents' [*where* to copy and where 'foo' *is* are not specified]
+2. `_in_p_state(e13,e2,x14), _copy_v_1(e2,x3,x8)`: copy 'foo', and do the copy from within '/documents' [*where* to copy and where 'foo' *is* are not specified]

 This reading has a version of "in" that takes the `e2` event for its second arg, and `e2` is introduced by `_copy_v_1`.
-This means that `in_p_state` is providing information to `_copy_v_1` about the location where the copying takes place.
-The `_state` in the name indicates that the preposition is used in a "stative" sense, which effectively means: specifying where the verb is taking place.
+As described in [the topic about `go_v_1`](../devvocab/devvocabGoTo), this means that `in_p_state` is providing information to `_copy_v_1` about how to go about copying.
+Unlike directional prepositions described in that topic, `_state` in the predication name indicates that the preposition is used in a "stative" sense, which effectively means: specifying where the verb is *taking place*.
 So this phrase says that the "copying" should be done "in the location specified by `x4`".
 Where to copy *to* is not specified.

-2. `_in_p_loc(e15,x8,x16), _copy_v_1(e2,x3,x8)`: copy the 'foo' that is in 'documents' [where to copy is not specified]

-This version of "in" doesn't modify an event, so it isn't modifying how the verb works.
-Instead, it takes two `x` arguments and restricts them: `x8` must be something that is "in" `x16`.
-Then, `copy_v_1` should copy `x8`...somewhere.
-Where is not specified.

 3. `_copy_v_1(e2,x3,x8,_in_p_loc(e15,x8,x16))`: copy 'foo' such that it ends up in '/documents'

-This version of `_copy_v_1` takes a scopal argument which contains the "in" preposition.
-As discussed in the section on scopal arguments, scopal arguments occur in places where the predication needs to do something special with the branch of the tree it is passed.
+This version of `_copy_v_1` has a scopal argument which contains the "in" preposition.
+As discussed in the [section on scopal arguments](../devhowto/devhowtoScopalArguments), scopal arguments occur when the predication needs to do something special with the branch of the tree it is passed.
 In this case, `_copy_v_1` is being asked to "make `_in_p_loc(e15,x8,x16)` be true", meaning: change the world such that `_in_p_loc(e15,x8,x16)`.
 Since `x8` is "foo" and `x16` is "/documents", `_copy_v_1` should make "foo" be "in" "/documents".

-4. (not shown)
+4. (not used in this example) `_preposition_p_dir(e,e1,x), verb_v(e1, ...)`

-There is another variation of the predication for "in" but we'll need to use the phrase "the mouse is running under the table" to see it.
+There is another variation of the predication for "in" that the ERG doesn't provide for this example, but was shown in [the topic on `go_v_1`](../devvocab/devvocabGoTo).
+Look at the two interpretations of "the mouse is running under the table":

-The mouse staying under the table and running around there (stative):
+(stative) Just like example 1 above: The mouse staying under the table and running around there:
 ~~~
             ┌────── _mouse_n_1(x3)
 _the_q(x3,RSTR,BODY)            ┌────── _table_n_1(x9)